-At least 22 London boroughs will be participating in this year’s London Illegal Tobacco Campaign.
+At least 22 London boroughs participated in this year’s London Illegal Tobacco Campaign.

-Following the success of the 2017 campaign council’s will once again be seeking to raise awareness about the harm caused by illegal tobacco and encourage members of the public to report anyone selling it.
+Following the success of the 2017 campaign council’s across the capital sought to raise awareness about the harm caused by illegal tobacco and encourage members of the public to report anyone selling it.

 The Campaign links into the Mayor’s Health Inequalities Strategy and is being supported by London Councils, London Trading Standards, Public Health England and the London Association of Directors of Public Health.

 As a result of intelligence received during the 2017 campaign, trading standards enforcement raids took place across 11 London boroughs and more than 21,000 illegal tobacco products were seized.

 Research has shown that illegal tobacco is a continuing issue in London.
 This is why London boroughs and several pan London organisations joined together to run the co-ordinated campaign.

 - A third of smokers were offered illegal tobacco in the last year

 - Availability undermines stop smoking services and makes it harder for smokers to quit

 - Sellers often target children getting them hooked on smoking and damaging their health